esraayehya191/Investigate-a-Dataset-Medical-Appointment-No-Shows/README.md

 - Be careful about the encoding of the last column: it says ‘No’ if the patient showed up to their appointment, and ‘Yes’ if they did not show up.

 **Steps**:
+- Data Wrangling
+- Exploratory Data Analysis
+- Conclusions

+**For more details please check .ipyp file or my report as .html file**